Types Of Welding Offered At VeriForm

 Gas Tungsten Arc Welding (GTAW) or Tungsten Inert Gas (TIG) Welding is the type of welding that requires a non-depleting tungsten electrode to create the arc in the workspace.
 When the pointed electrode is scratched on the supposed joint, the arc creates a temperature that melts the weld metal at the weld zone, creating a weld pool.
 This weld pool is shielded from atmospheric gases by an inert gas like argon, a mixture of argon and hydrogen, or helium.

 This type of welding is preferred in welding thin sheets of stainless steel, magnesium, aluminum, and copper alloys.
-TIG welds stand the test of time and wear; it can also be done with various metal types and fillers.
+TIG welds stand the test of time and wear; they can also be done with various metal types and fillers.

 This type of welding is mainly used in nuclear power plants, aircraft, spaceships, and missiles.
 The main obstacles with GTAW are the requirement of skilled personnel and non-suitability for thick metal pieces.